vinybrasil/zigodd/README.md

-# ZIGODD: decimal odd to probability zig converter
+# ZIGODD: decimal odd to probability Zig converter

 Zigodd is a program written in Zig with the purpose of converting decimal odds to the implied probability.
 The full explanation of the code